shuangsong0110/OWAS/README.md

 # OWAS `v1.0.1`

 Update 2021.6.9:
-1. Add the `make.bed` function, which allows customized segment length and regulatory regions.
+1. Add the `write.bed` function, which allows customized segment length and regulatory regions.

 Update 2021.6.1:
 1. Update the R package and greatly improve the computational efficiency.